 Certificate of Achievement in Child Development-Teacher

 This certificate prepares students for entry-level employment in the field of early childhood education programs.
 Students completing this certificate will acquire academic knowledge based on child development theory and best practices in early care and education.
 Students gain skills and lab experience that orient them into the field of early childhood care and education providing the opportunity to develop skills and abilities to be successful in the workforce.
-It will also provide the education required to obtain a California Child Development permit at a teacher or site supervisor level.
+It will also provide the education required to obtain a California Child Development permit at a teacher level, if the general education component is met.

 - Identify and analyze the major theories and/or principles of child development.